Smol Slime

 - Navigate to the board's .dts file.

-- I2C (SCL/SDA) can be changed to other pins.
-Make sure you are using "High Frequency" pins and that you change the pins for both lines.
+- The I2C (SCL/SDA) lines can be assigned to different pins.
+Ensure that you are using "High Frequency" pins and that you change the pins for both lines accordingly.

 - SW0 can be enabled by uncommenting (removing the